 In the Pleistocene period of our evolutionary history we were hunter-gatherers, which meant we were very exposed to threats of nature, these being both environmental and predatory.
 Physically, we were comparatively weak if we look at some of the larger primates or many mammalian predators.
 Our larger brain, social cohesion and more developed cognitive functions could be a way of compensating for this lack of physical prowess; we as Brian Boyd puts it inhabit ‘“the cognitive niche”’ (2010, 434).
 By this he indicates the way Homo sapiens found a niche in our cognitive development, whereas most other predators rely more or less on some sort of physical niche.
 Theories go to show that we used our higher cognitive powers to improve our own skills and our surroundings.
-For an introduction on our cognitive and general evolution I recommend watching this video:

 We may therefore find adaptive advantages in the motivation to improve our competence and autonomy through a reciprocal reward system; we improve our skills within a certain area and in return our chances for survival may be improved.
 With this in mind let us take a look at these needs, to discern more specifically how they may have improved our chances for survival due to increased measures of control.